jgontrum/PCFG-EM/README.md

 > b : 0000000000000000000000000000000000000000111000100100000000111100
 >```

 This way, the three variables have been combined to one unique key without hashing (although it will be cashed again by the map).
-In the 'Optimisation & Benchmark' section, the performance of this procedure is described.
+In the 'Optimisation' section, the performance of this procedure is described.

 ### EMTrainer
 This class performs the actual training of the PCFG.
 It is initialised with a reference to an *istream* to a training corpus, wich is read in line by line, tokenised and translated to symbols of the signature of the PCFG.
 If a sentence contains an unknown symbol, the sentence will be ignored because it cannot get estimates higher than zero.